TUM-FAF/FAF-121-Gira-Dumitru/WP_LAB_3/README.md

   - **Draw few lines of different colors and weights**

-Lines are drawn with the `MoveToEx()` function which moves to the specified point and `LineTo()` - draws a line from specified position to a specified one.
+Lines are drawn with the `MoveToEx()` function which moves to the specified point and `LineTo()` - draws a line from specified position to another one.
 Color is set according to selected button from the group-box.
 Weight is equal to value entered in the weight field (by def = 4).

   - **Draw a Bezier curve**